Taken as a whole our curriculum aims for majors to:

 Requirements: 10 History Courses

-At least eight courses taken for the major must be at the 200 level or above.
+At least seven courses taken for the major must be at the 200 level or above.
 The 10 courses may include courses cross-listed as history courses regardless of the department through which the student enrolls.
 Individual courses can fulfill two or more requirements.

 - 1 Gateway Seminar in the topic of your choice